roro123921/Australian-energy-demand-forecasting/README.md

 ## My Contribution

-This project was completed as part of a team of four students for **ADS1002 – Data Challenges 2** at Monash University.
+This project was completed as part of a four member team for **ADS1002 – Data Challenges 2** at Monash University.

 My contributions included: